freitasgouvea/solidity-expert-bootcamp/11-Audit/DogCoinGame.md

   - The `addWinner` function does not require the caller to be an approved address.
 This means that any address can put addresses to the winners list, even if they have not paid the entry fee.
   - The `payout` function does not require the caller to be the owner of the contract.
 This means that any address can call the `payout` function.

-2) The DogCoinGame smart contract does not emit any events when players are added or winners are paid out.
+2) The DogCoinGame smart contract does not emit any events when players are added to the player list or the winners lists, and also in the winners pay out.
   - This means that it would be difficult to track down the smart contract calls.
   - This also means that it would be difficult to track down the source of any security breaches.